beet-software/dorm/docs/docs/reference/engine-capabilities.md

 does not provide schema generation or migrations.

 `pull` and `pullAll` perform the initial read only.
-Selected batch and patch operations use driver transactions internally, while the common framework does not expose a transaction object.
+Selected batch and patch operations use driver transactions internally. `TransactionalDorm` can also compose reads and writes across repositories using the same driver transaction.

 See [Run with PostgreSQL](../apply/use-postgres.md).